Skip to content

 Yunika Vision building in Shinjuku featured in Your Name anime

-Your Name Pilgrimage Tokyo: Every Real-Life Location (With Walking Route)
+Your Name Pilgrimage Tokyo: Every Location + Walking Route

 Share

 Best time for photos: Late afternoon (3:00–5:00 PM) on a clear day.
-The golden hour light matches the film’s color palette almost exactly.
+Golden-hour light matches the film’s color palette almost exactly.
 For photos without other visitors in the frame, weekday mornings before 10:00 AM are quietest.

-Photo angles: The most recognizable angle is from the top of the stairs looking down and slightly to the right.
-The view from the bottom looking up also works well and shows the shrine gate at the top.
+Photo angles: Most recognizable is the angle from the top of the stairs looking down and slightly to the right.
+Looking up from the bottom also works well and shows the shrine gate at the top.

 While you’re there: Visit the shrine itself.
-It’s small and peaceful — a pocket of old Tokyo surrounded by residential streets.
-The wooden ema (prayer plaques) hung at the shrine include messages and illustrations from fans around the world, written in dozens of languages.
-It’s unexpectedly moving.
+It’s small and peaceful, a pocket of old Tokyo surrounded by residential streets.
+Wooden ema (prayer plaques) hung at the shrine carry messages and illustrations from fans around the world, written in dozens of languages.
+Reading through them is unexpectedly moving.

 Weekly Tips